khakhalin/Dynamic-clamp-2018/reviews and responses.md

 "we show that synaptic and intrinsic temporal properties of neurons are homeostatically co-tuned" what does this mean?

-# eLife rejection letter, 2018 Aug 17
+# Reviews from eLife, 2018 Aug 17 (rejection letter)

 > ...While both BRE members found much to like about the manuscript, they found it dense going.
 But they both felt this paper belongs in a more specialized journal.
 A comment from one of them:

-The authors pose two questions in the introduction: 1.
+> The authors pose two questions in the introduction: 1.
 Is intrinsic plasticity limited to changes in excitability?
 2. Whether intrinsic plasticity is a response to synaptic activation?
 There are data in other systems that make these questions "straw men".
 We know from the STG that intrinsic plasticity is not limited to change in spikiness alone and that there are several other parameters such as bursts, rebounds, spike widths etc which can and do get altered in the short and long term.
 There are also plenty of examples where one ion channel expression is co-regulated with another type of ion channel, or by slow action of growth factors, hormones and other neuromodulators.
 These are examples of intrinsic plasticity not governed by fast synaptic transmission alone.

 This is of course true, but while many types of intricate effects of intrinsic plasticity are described in small networks, and especially in oscillatory networks, such as the STG, it is less common to consider these non-trivial effects in large feed-forward excitatory networks, such as networks in the cortex, or superior colliculus.
 It is natural for researchers to limit the complexity of their conceptual and computational models, and it is probably fair to say that as the number of neurons involved in a model increases, researchers typically shift their attention from intrinsic mechanisms to connectomic approaches, approximating neural networks as a collection of nodes, linked with synapses of different strengths (e.g: Cline 2008; Kirby 2013).
 Even realistic biophysical models that represent neurons as multi compartment systems with active dendritic currents often don't assume that these active currents may be modulated in response to activation (Moldwin 2018).
 When machine learning approaches are used as a model for brain development, intrinsic excitability is reflected in these models, as a change in activation function of each artificial neuron (Marblestone 2016).
 This type of modeling implicitly assumes, however, that outside of obviously oscillatory networks (spinal cord, thalamus, etc.), intrisic excitability in biological networks is largely confined to overall changes in neuronal "resonsiveness".